-The following discussion and analysis of Copperbank Resources Corp. (the "Company" or "Copperbank") for the three months ended March 31, 2020 has been prepared as of May 26, 2020 and should be read together with the condensed consolidated interim financial statements for the same period and related notes attached thereto, which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following discussion and analysis of Copperbank Resources Corp. (the "Company" or "Copperbank") for the three months ended March 31, 2021 has been prepared as of May 27, 2021 and should be read together with the consolidated financial statements for the recent year ended December 31, 2020, and the condensed consolidated interim financial statements for the same period and related notes attached thereto, which are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are stated in Canadian dollar unless otherwise indicated.